Getting Rid of Second Mortgages in Chapter 13 Bankruptcy

 "Lien stripping" in Chapter 13 bankruptcy allows certain homeowners to get rid of a second mortgage or home equity line of credit.
 Learn how it works.

-If your house has gone down in value since you bought it, a Chapter 13 bankruptcy may help you to get rid of your second mortgage.
+If your house has gone down in value since you bought it, a Chapter 13 bankruptcy might help you to get rid of your second mortgage.
 This is done through a process called "lien stripping."
-Read on to learn about how you can use lien stripping to remove your second mortgage lien from your house.
+Read on to learn how to use lien stripping to remove your second mortgage lien from your house.

 What Is Lien Stripping?

-Lien stripping is a Chapter 13 bankruptcy tool that allows people who are upside down (meaning your mortgage exceeds the value of your house) on their house to get rid of their junior liens such as second or third mortgages.
+Lien stripping is a Chapter 13 bankruptcy tool that allows people who are upside down (meaning their mortgage exceeds the value of their house) on their house to get rid of their junior liens, such as second or third mortgages.
 Through a lien strip, the bankruptcy court essentially takes your second mortgage (which is a secured debt where the lender can foreclose on your property if you miss your payments) and converts it to an unsecured debt (just like a credit card debt) by ordering the lender to remove its lien from the property.

 How Does Lien Stripping Work?